Surbubs/hello-world/README.md

 </Html>
 <body>
 <h1>fashion photo app</h1>
 <p>fashione is style what you wear describes you as an individual.
 Everyone wants to look nice and cool.
-People want to follow trends and look like everyone and some people don't know how to choose nice clothes.This app is for everyone</p>
+People want to follow trends and look like everyone and some people don't know how to choose nice clothes.This app is for everyone that love fashion</p>